.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 Instagram is a fast growing social media platform with over 1 billion monthly active users.
 The platform is essentially a photo and video sharing network.
 If you have physical goods to promote then this could be the platform for you.

 The important thing on Instagram is to make a product look good.
-Influencers on Instagram are often models or famous people.
+Influencers on Instagram are wealthy, models or famous.
 If you can engage with influencers this is a good start.
 Building relationships on Instagram will go a long way with your marketing.
 Provide great content as well and you can become an influencer.